The History Place - Hitler Youth

 Outside of the courtroom and throughout Germany, people hardly took notice of the fate of their once-vaunted leaders.
 They were now engaged in a desperate daily struggle for survival.
 Germany and much of Europe lay in absolute ruins following Hitler's war, the most destructive conflict in the history of humanity, in which an estimated 50,000,000 persons had died.
 For the average German, basic necessities such as food, water, and a safe place to sleep, were now the overriding concerns.

-Living among the ruins, former Hitler Youths used survival skills they had learned as young Nazis to stave off starvation.
+Living among the ruins, former Hitler Youths used survival skills they had learned during the war to stave off starvation.
 They became efficient scavengers, always looking for bits of coal and wood for heating their homes, and delighted in stealing food and cigarettes, or anything, from American soldiers.

-Western Germany was placed under American, British and French jurisdiction.
-East Germany was under the control of the Soviet Union.
-Remnants of the Hitler Youth in East Germany eventually became the FDJ, the Free German Youth, trading their brown uniforms for new blue uniforms and marching under Soviet Unity Party banners amid pictures of their new leader, Joseph Stalin.
+Postwar Germany itself was divided in half – with the western portion placed under American, British and French jurisdiction.
+East Germany came under the control of Soviet Russia.
+Remnants of the Hitler Youth in communist East Germany eventually became the FDJ, the Free German Youth, trading their brown uniforms for new blue uniforms and marching under Soviet Unity Party banners amid pictures of Hitler's former nemesis, Josef Stalin.

-Divided Germany became the front line in a new war, the Cold War, between the two new Super Powers, the USA and USSR, casting a shadow over the lives of all Germans until the collapse of the USSR and reunification of Germany in 1990.
+Divided Germany became the front line in a new conflict, the Cold War, between the two postwar superpowers, the United States and Soviet Russia, casting a shadow over the lives of all Germans until the collapse of the Soviet Union and reunification of Germany in 1990.
+The demise of communism in East Germany ended the long era of mandatory participation in state-sponsored political youth groups, freeing young Germans to join any traditional group they pleased or belong to none at all.

 Copyright © 1999 The History Place™ All Rights Reserved